DuggyL/chef-dicson-milestone-project-1/README.md

 ##  Future Features

+In the future, I would like to add the following features:-

 - Ability for Visitor to book an appointment
 - Ability for Visitor sign up for newsletter
 - Link to Client's blogs page